 For the generic top-level domain (gTLD) registries, ICANN specifies WHOIS service requirements through the registry agreements [PDF, 649 KB].
-Registries satisfy their WHOIS obligations using different services.
+Registries satisfy their WHOIS obligations using different data models.
 The two common models are often characterized as "thin" and "thick" WHOIS registries.
-Although all new gTLD registries operate a thick registry, currently a few existing registries (such as .COM and .NET) operate a thin registry.
+Although the new "thick" WHOIS policy now requires all new gTLD registries operate a thick registry, currently a few existing registries (such as .COM and .NET) have not yet transitioned to "thick" WHOIS and still operate a thin registry.
 A thin registry only includes data sufficient to identify the sponsoring registrar, status of the registration, creation and expiration dates for each registration, name server data, and last time the record is updated in its WHOIS data store.
-Thick registries maintain the registrant's contact information and designated administrative and technical contact information, in addition to the sponsoring registrar and registration status information supplied by a thin registry.
+Thick registries maintain the domain name registrant's contact information and designated administrative and technical contact information, in addition to the sponsoring registrar and registration status information supplied by a thin registry.

-Because registration data connects individuals or organizations with domain names, registrants are required to provide accurate and reliable contact details.
-If the registrant knowingly provides inaccurate information, fails to update information within seven days of any change, or does not respond within 15 days to an inquiry about accuracy, the domain name may be suspended or cancelled.
+Because registration data connects individuals or organizations with domain names, domain name registrants are required to provide accurate and reliable contact details.
+If the domain name registrant knowingly provides inaccurate information, fails to update information within seven days of any change, or does not respond within 15 days to an inquiry about accuracy, the domain name may be suspended or cancelled.

-Anyone can submit complaints of inaccuracies through ICANN's WHOIS data reporting system, and the RAA requires registrars to investigate claims of inaccuracy.
+Anyone can submit complaints of inaccuracies through ICANN organization's WHOIS data reporting system, and the RAA requires registrars to investigate claims of inaccuracy.
 Registrars must also re-verify and re-validate certain WHOIS data fields if they have any information suggesting that these WHOIS data fields are incorrect.

 Registrars and registries [PDF, 649 KB] are obligated to provide access to WHOIS data through registration data publication services.
 It must be publicly available in a specific format and on a designated "port" reserved for WHOIS data sharing (port 43), as well as on an interactive webpage.
 Port 43 access by registrars is required only for domain names registered in 'thin' registries.
 The data must include specific identification, contact and technical information.

 Data available depends on whether a registry is "thick" or "thin".
-Only a few registries that existed prior to the new GTLD program are "thin," (such as .com and .net).
-Thin registries do not include registrant contact details.
-For thin registries, registrars provide the specific registrant contact information.
+Only a few registries that existed prior to the new gTLD program are "thin," (such as .com and .net).
+Thin registries do not include domain name registrant contact details.
+For thin registries, registrars provide the specific domain name registrant contact information.

 ICANN specifies Service Level Agreements related to the performance and acceptable downtime of the registrar & registry's [PDF, 649 KB] WHOIS services.
 This includes downtime for maintenance, planned outages or system failures, and performance response times to Internet user queries.